35percent/11tystarter/src/posts/elephant-park-the-final-squeeze.md

 ### Not enough carbon reduction

 Lendlease has chosen not to fully comply with the 2022 Southwark Plan requirement to reduce CO2 by 40%, cutting it instead by 38% and make the difference up with an offset payment.
 This is a small shortfall, but if Southwark is to reach its target of being carbon neutral by 2030 the full 40% should be met on-site.
 It is also a long way short of [the pledge made in 2009 for the Elephant regeneration](https://www.london-se1.co.uk/news/view/3897) by the Lendlease Europe Chief Executive to be a Climate Positive Development and ‘to strive to reduce the amount of on-site CO2 emissions to below zero’, as a founding project of the Bill Clinton Climate Initiative.

+### Are the social rents on Elephant Park really social rent?

+The Council also has an [outstanding enforcement action](https://planning.southwark.gov.uk/online-applications/enforcementDetails.do?keyVal=RELD9TKB00K01&activeTab=summary) for a social rent property on Elephant Park, to establish whether or not the home is being properly let at a social rent.
+This raises a question about whether or not social rents are being charged for the hundred Elephant Park social rented units, in accordance with the s106 agreement.
+Southwark are getting few enough social rented units out of this development as it is; the Council must make sure that those we have are being let at the correct rent levels.